-Amps – Ampers is the measurement of the electricity that is similar to “flow” in a water pipe.
+Amps – Amp or Ampere is the measurement of the electricity that is similar to “flow” in a water pipe.
 Most residential homes have 100-200 amps for their service.
 Every device that uses electricity uses a certain number of amps.

-Arc – Electrical arcing is when electricity is flowing threw a loose connection or a connection with allot of resistance.
-Typically when electricity begins to arc, it is starting an electrical fire between the connections.
+Arc – Electrical arcing is when electricity is flowing through a loose connection or a connection with a lot of resistance.
+Typically, when electricity begins to arc, it is starting an electrical fire between the connections.
 This is the #1 cause of electrical fires in electrical systems.

 DC – Direct Current (DC) is the type of power used in cars, electronics, and many other applications.

-Fish – Fishing in an electricians term for installing wires in hard to access spaces such as walls, attics, crawl spaces, etc.
+Fish – Fishing is an electricians term for installing wires in hard to access spaces such as walls, attics, crawl spaces, etc.

-Fixture – Fixtures are typically a reference to lights, or light fixtures.
+Fixture – Fixtures are typically a reference to the structure that holds the light bulb.

-Home Run – A home run is a electricians term for the dedicated wire ran from the first device on a circuit, to the main panel
+Home Run – A home run is an electricians term for the dedicated wire ran from the first device on a circuit, to the main panel.

-Meter – An electric meter is the way the power company measures the amount of power used by a customer.
+Meter – An electric meter is the device (often installed on the side of your home) used by the power company that measures the amount of power used by the occupants in the home.
 Electricians typically use this term when working on a meter base enclosure.

-Panel – A electrical panel is the distribution panel for all of the electrical circuits in the home.
+Panel – An electrical panel is the distribution panel for all the electrical circuits in the home.
 It typically includes all of the branch circuits and breakers needed for the home or business.

-Splice – Splice is an electricians term for connecting multiple wires together in 1 location.
-Thier are multipul ways to complete and electrical splice, but it always should be completed by a licensed electrician.
+Splice – Splice is an electricians term for connecting multiple wires together in a single location.
+There are multiple ways to complete an electrical splice, but it always should be completed by a licensed electrician.

-Volts – Voltage is a measurement of the electricity that is similar to “pressure” in a water pipe.
+Volts – Volts or voltage, is a measurement of electricity that is similar to “pressure” in a water pipe.
 Most residential homes have 240 volt and 120 volt electric systems.